-You are invited to join the thousands of patients and their families, nurses and physicians, researchers, and members of the public working to raise critical awareness for all those suffering with a chronic digestive disorder by asking your Members of Congress to cosponsor The Functional Gastrointestinal and Motility Disorders Research Enhancement Act of 2015 (HR 2311), a piece of budget-neutral legislation that seeks to advance scientific understanding of these conditions by encouraging and bolstering research.
+You are invited to join the thousands of patients and their families, nurses and physicians, researchers, and members of the public working to raise critical awareness for all those suffering with a chronic digestive disorder by asking your Members of Congress to cosponsor The Functional Gastrointestinal and Motility Disorders Research Enhancement Act, a piece of budget-neutral legislation that seeks to advance scientific understanding of these conditions by encouraging and bolstering research.
 Read more about the bill here.

 IFFGD has been a voice on Capitol Hill for years on behalf of the digestive health community.
 Despite the progress we have made, federal funding for functional GI and motility disorder medical research remains inadequate.
 Patients often face issues regarding diagnosis, access to care, and availability of treatment options.